Neofect/Communicator/README.md

 Our simple robot has two wheels under its bottom and a proximity sensor in front.
 We want to command the robot to move forward, backward or turn left or right.
 Also want to get the proximity value it detects.

 ##### Protocol
 To communicate with with the robot, we design a simple binary protocol.
 The protocol has **_two types of messages_** (or called packet) as following.
-In this protocol, big-endian byte order is used in multi-bytes value.

 ###### Message for operating wheels